-A Harvard Medical School study found sleep spindles (a type of brainwave) also affect our ability to remain asleep when exposed to external stimuli.
+A recent sleep study found sleep spindles (a type of brainwave) also affect our ability to remain asleep when exposed to external stimuli.
 The researchers used an EEG to track the presence of sleep spindles in twelve sleepers.
 They found the more sleep spindles a person produced, the less likely abrupt changes in light, noise, or smell woke them.
 Although high-frequency sleep spindles effectively block out disrupting changes to our sleep environment, doctors are yet to find a way to increase them.

 The researchers also found sleep spindles were especially active during the second sleep stage, right before reaching deep sleep.
 This may be the reason light sleepers struggle to obtain restorative rest.

 Fortunately, light sleepers can take additional measures to enhance the quality of their sleep.

 - Establish a sleep schedule.
 Waking up and going to bed at the same time every day will maintain your body’s internal clock or circadian rhythm.
 Circadian rhythm is a 24-hour biological process that controls the sleep-wake cycle.
 If you rise and rest at the same time every day, your circadian rhythm will quickly adapt to promote wakefulness and sleepiness at an appropriate time.
 When establishing your sleep schedule, be sure to allocate at least 30 minutes to fall asleep.

 - Create a bedtime routine.
 Completing stressful activities, such as working before bed, may cause nighttime anxiety and frequent wake time.
 Prevent tossing and turning by creating a routine you can associate with rest.
 This may look like reading a book, bathing, or journaling.